dodoweg/miniECS/README.md

   renderable: ["shape"],
 };
 ```
-To use this query, you can assign it to your system's prototype, like this:
+To use these queries, you can assign it to your system's prototype, like this:

 ```javascript
 MovableSystem.prototype.query = queries.movable;
 RendererSystem.prototype.query = queries.renderable;
 ```

 By assigning the query to your system's prototype, your `MovableSystem` will only operate on entities that have both the `position` and `velocity` components, while the `RendererSystem` will operate on entities that have the `shape` component.

 Using component queries in miniECS.js allows you to easily filter and work with entities that have specific components, making it more efficient to handle entity-component relationships in your system.

 ### Registering Systems

 miniECS.js allows you to register systems that operate on entities based on their component composition.
 Systems define the logic and behavior that manipulate entities and can be updated on each frame of your application.

 To register a system in miniECS.js, you'll need to define a class that extends the System base class.
 Let's take a look at an example of registering a system using miniECS.js:

 ```javascript
 class MovableSystem extends System {